glencbz/notes/03-internet/internet-lab.md

 > University servers are usually hosted on their actual campuses.
 Use
 > university servers to estimate how long it takes requests to travel around
 > the world.
-Look up the distance between cities and calculate miles / time in
+Look up the distance between cities and calculate kilometers / time in
 > milliseconds to calculate how fast these requests travel.

 ```